erincampbell234/erincampbell234.github.io/index.md

 _(She/Her)_

 I am an aspiring public health researcher interested in how economic policy, environmental exposure, and long-term health intersect at the community level.
+I am particularly interested in these topics as they relate to extractive industries like oil and gas.

 I graduated from the University of Rochester in 2021 with a B.A. in Economics, a B.S. in Environmental Health, and a minor in Applied Statistics.